Arnaud Clément

 Arnaud Clément ([aʁno klemɑ̃]; born 17 December 1977) is a French former professional tennis player and Davis Cup captain.
-Clément reached the final of the 2001 Australian Open and achieved a career-high ranking of world No. 10 in April of that year.
-Partnering Michaël Llodra in men's doubles, he won Wimbledon in 2007 and two Masters titles.
+Clément reached the final of the 2001 Australian Open and achieved a career-high singles ranking of world No. 10 in April 2001.
+He also had a career-high doubles ranking of No. 8.
+He won four ATP singles titles (Lyon 2000, Metz 2003, Marseille 2006, Washington 2006), and twelve doubles titles including 2007 Wimbledon, partnering Michaël Llodra, and two Masters titles.

-Life and career
+He was the French Davis Cup captain from 2013 to 2015.

-Clément was born in Aix-en-Provence to Henri Clément and Maria Michel.
-He began to play tennis at the age of seven with his older brother Bruno, who later became his coach.
-His grandmother is Lebanese.
-He currently lives in Geneva, Switzerland.
+Career

-He turned professional in 1996, and achieved his career highlight at the 2001 Australian Open, reaching the men's singles final, where he was defeated by Andre Agassi.
+He turned professional in 1996, and achieved his career highlight at the 2001 Australian Open, reaching the men's singles final, where he was defeated by Andre Agassi in straight sets.
 En route, Clement defeated the then-unseeded future world No. 1, Roger Federer, and the former world No. 1, Yevgeny Kafelnikov.